braedynl/matrixlib/docs/source/index.rst

 .. warning::

     Matrices-Py is currently in its infancy, and may see future changes that are not always backwards compatible.

+    The current iteration of this library is in **beta**.
+Further testing is being conducted at the moment.

 Contributing
 ------------